top of page

 -The importance of phytochemistry in our diet (the medicinal chemicals in plants)

-Over the course of the weekend, we will be tasting some of the world's most nutrient dense foods, learning to make a simple ferment for gut health, and enjoying an evening fire.
+Over the course of the weekend, we will be tasting some of the world's most nutrient dense foods, learning to make a simple ferment for gut health (which you can take home!) and enjoying an evening fire.

 and Sunday breakfast and lunch)